hanxiaomax/Learncpp_CN/docs/4-10-Introduction-to-if-statements.md

 }
 ```

-COPY

 This will print “hi”, since 4 is a non-zero value that gets converted to Boolean _true_, causing the statement attached to the _if_ to execute.

-We’ll continue our exploration of _if statements_ in future lesson [7.2 -- If statements and blocks](https://www.learncpp.com/cpp-tutorial/if-statements-and-blocks/).
+We’ll continue our exploration of _if statements_ in future lesson [[7.2 -- If statements and blocks|7.2 - if 语句和语句块]]